-Szerelmey was established in 1855 and is one of the oldest restoration and construction companies in London.
-The Company takes its name from Nicholas Charles Szerelmey, a Hungarian officer serving in the Austrian army.
-Nicholas Szerelmey was, by all accounts, quite a character and was a widely travelled man who spoke several different languages and had a passion for archaeology.
-He was particularly interested in ancient buildings and spent some time in Egypt where he was greatly impressed by the techniques they used to preserve their monuments.
+The Company takes its name from Nicholas Charles Szerelmey, a Hungarian Colonel serving in the Austro-Hungarian army.
+Born in 1803, Nicholas Szerelmey was an inventor, caricaturist, printer, engineer, explorer and an academic who was widely travelled and spoke several different languages.
+He had a passion for archaeology and was particularly interested in ancient buildings.
+Being appointed to a commission to investigate the reasons for the decay of stone in certain fortresses, he ended up travelling to the Middle East and Egypt where he was greatly impressed by the techniques they used to preserve their monuments.
 Today Nicholas Szerelmey's love for Egypt is reflected in the Szerelmey logo which features the head of Amun Ra, one of the chief Egyptian deities.